nikolaiv37/demo-b2b/README.md

 2. **Complete Onboarding**
    - Set up your company name and details
    - Upload a company logo (optional)
-   - Your catalog URL will be automatically generated

 3. **Import Products**
    - Go to Dashboard → CSV Import
    - Download the template CSV file
    - Fill in your product data
    - Upload and import

-4. **Share Your Catalog**
-   - Your public catalog is available at:
-   - `/catalog/your-company-slug`
-   - Share this link with your buyers

 ### Using the Platform